wp-plugins/responsive-contact-form/readme.txt

   <?php do_shortcode("[ai_contact_form]"); ?> or <?php echo do_shortcode("[ai_contact_form]"); ?>
 * New easily manage fields to be displyed on form.
 * New export list of all user who contact site.
 * New send me a copy checkbox is added to form.
+* New added message from user in database and displayed in admin.

 Click here to view more about this plugin.
 [Visit blog post](http://softstribe.com/wordpress/how-to-add-responsive-contact-form-in-wordpress)
 Plugin Develop by August Infotech [Visit website](http://www.augustinfotech.com)